chrissiedunham/split_my_bills/README.md

 SplitMyBills
 ============

-A simple interface for keeping track of shared expenses.
+A simple app for keeping track of shared expenses.
 Check it our live <a href="http://split-my-bills.herokuapp.com/">here</a>.

 ## Dashboard